Student-Elected Trustee Election - Spring 2019

 - Complete the Online Registration Form.

-- Gather 200 valid, distinct signatures using the Candidate Petition Form.
-We recommend you collect at least 250.
-Any student who will be eligible to vote in the election may sign your petition (even if they are not be eligible to run).
+- Gather 300 valid, distinct signatures using the Candidate Petition Form.
+We recommend you collect at least 350.
+Any student who will be eligible to vote in the election may sign your petition (even if they are not eligible to run in the election).
 In this election, candidates may collect signatures from both undergraduate and graduate/professional students.
-There is no limit to the amount of signatures you may submit.
-Submit your petition forms to the Office of the Assemblies (109 Day Hall) by the registration deadline (noon on Tuesday, March 13, 2018).
+There is no limit to the number of signatures you may submit.
+Submit your petition forms to the Office of the Assemblies (109 Day Hall) by the registration deadline of Monday, March 11, 2019.

-- Submit the Candidate Expense Report to the Office of the Assemblies before the end of the voting period, even if you have no expenses.
+- Submit the Candidate Expense Report to the Office of the Assemblies before the end of the voting period (Wednesday, March 27th at 2:00 pm), even if you have no expenses.

-- Should there be cause to challenge a candidate, please complete the Challenge Form and submit it to the Office of the Assemblies in 109 Day Hall.
+- Should there be a cause to challenge a candidate, please complete the Challenge Form and submit it to the Office of the Assemblies in 109 Day Hall by 5:00 pm on Wednesday, March 27, 2019.